immuni-app/immuni-documentation/Application Security.md

 To be as effective as possible in fighting the COVID-19 epidemic, Immuni needs to operate reliably.
 We have devised several measures to ensure that the system is highly resistant to attacks that attempt to compromise its availability and modify its intended behaviour.

 ### Data signing
-Immuni signs the TEKs available for download from the Exposure Reporting Service with an *ECDSA-P256-SHA256* signing algorithm, identified by the following OID:
+Immuni signs the TEKs available for download from the Exposure Reporting Service with the ECDSA using Curve P-256 and SHA-256.
+The OID is 1.2.840.10045.4.3.2.

-1.2.840.10045.4.3.2.

 The associated public key has been shared with Apple and Google and is used by the Mobile Clients to verify the downloaded data and guarantee its authenticity and integrity.